serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 # # Minikube RCE & VM Escape

-In October 2018 I found a critical vulnerability enabling remote code execution in Minikube. `CVE-2018-1002103` was assigned to the issue.
+In October 2018 I found that the Kubernetes dashboard service on Minikube was vulnerable to DNS rebinding attacks that could lead to remote code execution on the host. `CVE-2018-1002103` was assigned to the issue.

-## ## Disclaimer
+## ## Note

 I originally published this on the [MWR Labs blog](https://labs.mwrinfosecurity.com/advisories/minikube-rce/).
-It is provided here as a mirror.

 ## ## Description